UDN

 SquareRoot

-SquareRoot computes the square root of its input.
-SquareRoot can operate only on a single-channel input.
+The SquareRoot expression outputs the square root of the input value.
+SquareRoot can operate only on a single float input value.

 Subtract